 Recently my step dad passed away from an auto accident.
 In this experience, I had several similar questions come up myself.
-One of my main questions I like to apply to experiences in life is – “what can I learn from this?”.
-This helps with our reflection without self-clubbing ourselves.
+One of my main questions I like to apply to experiences like this is to ask myself, “What can I learn from this?”.
+This helps with reflecting and avoids thoughts of regret or internal critical judgment.

 How the death impacted me…

-Another important aspect for myself was to reflect more on my life and experiences to ensure I am doing everything possible to live a life of no regrets.
-In addition to reflection, I was reminded on the importance of balance and taking the necessary pauses in life to observe in stillness.
-There is so much here right in front of us that gets missed when we get stuck in the ‘busy’ cycles of life.
+Another important aspect for myself was to reflect more on my life (and experiences) to ensure I am doing everything possible to live a life of no regrets.
+In addition to reflection, I was reminded on the importance of balance and taking the necessary pauses in life to observe and reflect in silence.
+There is so much here right in front of us that gets missed when we get stuck in the busyness of life.